SunyataZero/well-being-diary/README.md

-***Please note: This is a prototype and data is only saved to memory so it will dissapear when the application is closed.*** (The reason for saving to memory instead of saving to the disk is that we are still making large changes in the database code)
+Project status: Pre-alpha

-# Buddhist Well-Being
+# Well-being Diary

-*Buddhist Well-Being* is a happiness and well-being diary application inspired by Buddhist ethics
+A happiness and well-being diary application.
 It's a cross-platform desktop application and is in an early development/prototype stage

 **Table of contents:**